-- The four sections of syllabus, broken down further into the 20 FPCs - NOW AVAILABLE
+- The four sections of syllabus, broken down further into the 20 FPCs

-- A list of any e-portfolio content that has been mapped as evidence to each FPC - NOW AVAILABLE
+- A list of any e-portfolio content that has been mapped as evidence to each FPC

-- F1 and F2 descriptors for each FPC - NOW AVAILABLE
+- F1 and F2 descriptors for each FPC

-- Educational supervisor ratings for each section - COMING SOON
+- Educational supervisor rating for each section

 Learn more about

 How do I map a portfolio item to the curriculum as evidence?